ndreckshage/suspense-dash/README.md

-# Suspense Dash
+# Suspense Dash (Prototype)

-A Next.js 16 performance monitoring dashboard that instruments React Server Component rendering at the Suspense boundary level.
-Built to understand and optimize the rendering behavior of ecommerce product pages (PDPs) using a federated GraphQL architecture.
+A prototype dashboard for visualizing React Server Component rendering performance at the Suspense boundary level.
+Uses a simulated ecommerce PDP with a federated GraphQL backend — all self-contained, no external dependencies.

+**This is a proof-of-concept**, not production software.
+The PDP, GraphQL backend, and metrics are all simulated.
+The goal is to demonstrate an instrumentation and visualization approach that could be adapted to real applications.

 ## What This Is

-This project answers a question that's hard to answer with traditional APM tools like Datadog: **where in the React component tree is rendering time actually spent, and why?**
+Traditional APM tools like Datadog show you that a request was slow, but not **where in the React component tree** the time was spent.
+This prototype explores that gap.

-It instruments a realistic ecommerce PDP with 14 Suspense boundaries, simulates a federated GraphQL backend with 9 subgraphs, and collects granular metrics that break down each boundary's performance into:
+It instruments a mock ecommerce PDP with 14 Suspense boundaries, simulates a federated GraphQL backend with 9 subgraphs, and collects granular metrics that break down each boundary's performance into:

 - **Fetch duration** — async I/O time (non-blocking, can overlap with other boundaries)
 - **Render cost** — synchronous CPU time (blocks the Node.js thread)